Double Robust Variance Estimation with Parametric Working Models: Methods

-Because (\ref{eq:pluginAIPW}), (\ref{eq:wtdAIPW}), and (\ref{eq:TMLE}) are each solutions to unbiased estimating equation vectors, it follows under suitable regularity conditions \citep{Stefanski2002} that for each estimator, $\sqrt{n}(\hat{\theta}-\theta) \xrightarrow[]{d} N \left(0, V(\theta) \right)$.
+As further discussed in Appendix A, each set of estimating equations is unbiased when at least one of the working models is correctly specified.
+This result has been demonstrated previously for the classic and weighted regression AIPW estimators \citep{shook2024exposure,gabriel2023inverse}, and is demonstrated for TMLE in Appendix B. Because (\ref{eq:pluginAIPW}), (\ref{eq:wtdAIPW}), and (\ref{eq:TMLE}) are each solutions to unbiased estimating equation vectors, it follows under suitable regularity conditions \citep{Stefanski2002} that for each estimator, $\sqrt{n}(\hat{\theta}-\theta) \xrightarrow[]{d} N \left(0, V(\theta) \right)$.
 Here, $V(\theta)=A(\theta)^{-1}B(\theta)\{A(\theta)^{-1}\}^{T}$ where $A(\theta)=E\{-\partial \psi_q(O_i; \theta) / \partial \theta\}$ and $B(\theta)=E\{\psi_q(O_i; \theta)\psi_q(O_i; \theta)^{T}\}$.
 The quantities $A(\theta)$ and $B(\theta)$ can be consistently estimated by replacing each expected value with its empirical counterpart, resulting in the empirical sandwich variance estimator $\hat{V}(\hat{\theta})$.
-The variance of (\ref{eq:pluginAIPW}), (\ref{eq:wtdAIPW}), and (\ref{eq:TMLE}) can be consistently estimated by the bottom right element of its corresponding $\hat{V}(\hat{\theta})$.
-Importantly, because the estimating equations are unbiased when either the propensity or the outcome model is correctly specified, the empirical sandwich variance estimator is consistent under such model misspecification.
-This is in contrast to the influence function based variance estimator (\ref{eq:IFvar}) which requires correct specification of both nuisance models for consistent variance estimation \citep{daniel2014double}.
+The variance of (\ref{eq:pluginAIPW}), (\ref{eq:wtdAIPW}), and (\ref{eq:TMLE}) can be consistently estimated by the bottom right element of its corresponding $\hat{V}(\hat{\theta})$, denoted as $\hat{V}(\widehat{DR})_{ES}$.
+Importantly, the estimating equations are unbiased when one or both working models are correctly specified, making the empirical sandwich variance estimator a doubly robust variance estimator.